abdallahbn31/Reused-R-Bitcoin/README.md

 ```
 x (hex) is the private key

-To convert a X(HEX) to WIF, use this script.
+To convert x(hex) to WIF, use this script.
 ```bash
 wif.py
 ```